Fox exec: Up to ‘Simpsons’ creators to handle Apu criticism

 “I guess the man’s going to take the money question,” Walden said, dryly.

-Earlier in the question-and-answer session, she had touted the network’s and company’s inclusivity on screen and in the executive ranks, including 46 percent female representation among those at the vice president level and above.
+Earlier in the question-and-answer session, she had touted Fox’s inclusivity on screen and in the executive ranks, including 46 percent female representation among those at the vice president level and above.

 Lynn Elber can be reached at lelber@ap.org and on Twitter at http://twitter.com/lynnelber.